Entropy Symmetrization and High-Order Accurate Entropy Stable Numerical Schemes for Relativistic MHD Equations: Introduction

-Entropy stability analysis was well studied for first-order accurate schemes and scalar conservation laws with all entropy functions in early work \cite{crandall1980monotone,harten1976finite,osher1984riemann,osher1988convergence}.
-In recent years, there has been much interest in exploring high-order accurate entropy stable schemes for systems of hyperbolic conservation laws, with entropy stability focused on single given entropy function.
+Entropy stability analysis was well studied for first-order accurate schemes and scalar conservation laws \cite{crandall1980monotone,harten1976finite,osher1984riemann,osher1988convergence}.
+For systems of hyperbolic conservation laws, much attention was paid to explore entropy stable schemes with entropy stability focused on single given entropy function.
 Tadmor \cite{tadmor1987numerical,tadmor2003entropy} established the framework of entropy conservative fluxes, which conserves entropy locally, and entropy stable fluxes for second-order schemes.
-Lefloch, Mercier and Rohde \cite{lefloch2002fully} proposed a produce to construct higher-order accurate entropy conservative fluxes.
+Lefloch, Mercier and Rohde \cite{lefloch2002fully} proposed a procedure to construct higher-order accurate entropy conservative fluxes.
 Fjordholm, Mishra and Tadmor \cite{fjordholm2012arbitrarily} developed a methodology for constructing high-order accurate entropy stable schemes, which combine high-order entropy conservative fluxes and suitable numerical dissipation operators based on essentially non-oscillatory (ENO) reconstruction that satisfies the sign property \cite{fjordholm2013eno}.
-High-order entropy stable schemes have also been constructed via the summation-by-parts procedure \cite{fisher2013high,carpenter2014entropy,gassner2013skew}.
+On the other hand, high-order entropy stable schemes have also been constructed via the summation-by-parts (SBP) procedure \cite{fisher2013high,carpenter2014entropy,gassner2013skew}.
 Entropy stable space–time discontinuous Galerkin (DG) schemes were studied in \cite{Barth1998,Barth2006,hiltebrand2014entropy}, where the exact integration is required for the proof of entropy stability.
-More recently, a unified framework was proposed in \cite{chen2017entropy} for designing provably entropy stable high-order DG methods through suitable numerical quadrature.
+More recently, a framework for designing entropy stable high-order DG methods through suitable numerical quadrature was proposed in \cite{chen2017entropy}, where the SBP operators established in \cite{fisher2013high,carpenter2014entropy,gassner2013skew} were used and also generalized to triangles.
 There are other studies that address various aspects of entropy stability, including but not limited to \cite{bouchut1996muscl,fjordholm2016sign,biswas2018low,hesthaven2019entropy}.
 As a key ingredient in designing entropy stable schemes, the construction of affordable entropy conservative fluxes has received much attention.
-Although there is a general way to construct entropy conservative flux based on path integration \cite{tadmor1987numerical,tadmor2003entropy}, the resulting flux may not have an explicit formula and can be computationally expensive.
-Explicit entropy conservative fluxes were derived for the Euler equations \cite{ismail2009affordable,chandrashekar2013kinetic,ranocha2018comparison}, shallow water equations \cite{gassner2016well}, special relativistic hydrodynamics without magnetic field \cite{duan2019high}, and ideal non-relativistic MHD equations \cite{Chandrashekar2016,winters2016affordable}, etc. Different from the Euler equations, the conservative form of ideal non-relativistic MHD equations is not symmetrizable and does not admit an entropy \cite{Godunov1972,Barth1998,Chandrashekar2016}.
-Entropy symmetrization can be achieved by a modified non-relativistic MHD system with an additional source \cite{Godunov1972,Barth1998}.
-Based on the modified formulations, several entropy stable schemes were well developed for non-relativistic MHDs; see, e.g., \cite{Chandrashekar2016,derigs2016novel,winters2016affordable,LiuShuZhang2017,DERIGS2018420}.
+Although there is a general way to construct entropy conservative fluxes based on path integration \cite{tadmor1987numerical,tadmor2003entropy}, the resulting fluxes may not have an explicit formula and can be computationally expensive.
+Explicit entropy conservative fluxes were derived for the Euler equations \cite{ismail2009affordable,chandrashekar2013kinetic,ranocha2018comparison}, shallow water equations \cite{gassner2016well}, special relativistic hydrodynamics without magnetic field \cite{duan2019high}, and ideal non-relativistic MHD equations \cite{Chandrashekar2016,winters2016affordable}, etc. Different from the Euler equations, the conservative non-relativistic MHD equations are not symmetrizable and do not admit an entropy \cite{Godunov1972,Barth1998,Chandrashekar2016}.
+Entropy symmetrization can be achieved by a modified system with an additional source \cite{Godunov1972,Barth1998}.
+Based on the modified formulation, several entropy stable schemes were developed for non-relativistic MHDs; see, e.g., \cite{Chandrashekar2016,derigs2016novel,winters2016affordable,LiuShuZhang2017,DERIGS2018420}.